-Isabelle Rochelandet: The switch to digital, depending on whether it is for franchises or consortia, it necessarily takes more time.
-It must be done internally and then convince hoteliers to adopt it.
+Isabelle Rochelandet: The switch to digital necessarily takes more time depending on whether it is for franchises or consortia.
+It must be done internally and then hoteliers need to be convinced to adopt it.
 It all begins with the mother company, first technological investment.
 At Choice, we are developing through internal ressources: first we "create at home", then we develop.
 We have a new CRS, and our first goal is for 100% connectivity: all our properties must be connected with our CRS, either through the house PMS or interfaces, in order to be able have a unique inventory and avoid disparities and incoherence in terms of visibility and rates.
 But it is also about rebuilding Internet sites.
-The biggest risk when you begin to invest in digital, is that there is cannibalisation, and expenditures in digital go to waste.
-We also worked on the "customer journey", which consists in following the customer's itinerary, how to be part of it from the outset.
+The biggest risk when you begin to invest in digital is that there is cannibalisation, and expenditures in digital go to waste.
+We also worked on the "customer journey", which consists in following the customer's itinerary, becoming a part of it from the outset.
 Just under two years ago we created an inspirational website: Travel Top 6.
-It does not send clients directly to hotels, but makes them want to move, to discover, to meet, to visit… This will make it possible, in the end, to bring clientele back to the hotels, because one travels not just for a hotel but above all for a destination.
+It does not send clients directly to hotels, but makes them want to move, to discover, to meet, to visit… This will make it possible, in the end, to bring clientele back to the hotels, because one travels not just for a hotel but above all for the destination.

 Karim Soleihavoup: We have all the connectivity, but for us digital is all about innovation.
-We have completely digitized the customer experience, in terms of loyalty, to give our employees back some time and to ensure that our hotel-restaurant operators focus on smiling with the customer.
+We have completely digitized the customer experience in terms of loyalty.
+This gives our employees back some time to ensure that our hotel-restaurant operators focus on smiling with the customer.
 We also need to train our teams, because it is an intense profession.
 We use the Logis Académie, which is a totally digital tool, for remote training of all employees and members.
 But we also do product innovation.
 We have thus modernized our bathrooms, through a partnership that gives us connected showers.
-You can connect to the shower via your smartphone, and listen to a podcast, your favorite show or music...
+You can connect to the shower via your smartphone, and listen to a podcast, your favorite program or music...
 We work simultaneously on customer experience, product innovation and training innovation.

-This does not prevent us from working on the innovation of the customer experience, and on the product.
+This does not prevent us from working on innovating the customer experience and the product.
 We didn't necessarily start from zero.
 We had accumulated systems that didn't communicate with one another.
-In order to allow our properties and hotels to manage their reservations and distribution in a simplified way, we had to undertake a major digital transformation project.
+In order to allow our properties and hotels to manage their reservations and distribution in a simplified manner we had to undertake a major digital transformation project.
 We have thus completely redesigned our website.
-We created a new booking platform, Theoriginalshotels.com, which now brings together the group's 600 properties.
-The aim was also to bring back a little more recognition of customers, which is not necessarily easy in the independent hotel industry, since hoteliers are rather reluctant when it comes to sharing their customer databases.
+We created a new booking platform, Theoriginalshotels.com that brings together the group's 600 properties.
+The aim was also to improve customer recognition, which is not necessarily easy in the independent hotel industry, since hoteliers are rather reluctant when it comes to sharing their customer databases.
 But today it is necessary in order to offer a loyalty system, and thus promote all the richness and diversity of an independent hotel industry.
 This organization is necessary, and we need to promote it and enhance it.

-IR: There is a contradiction in the independent hotel business, between a determination to consolidate and pool on the one hand, and on the other to remain each on its own side.
+IR: There is a contradiction in the independent hotel business, between a determination to consolidate and pool on the one hand, and on the other to remain separate.
 All these barriers must be abolished.

 IR: It will be complicated.
 The last regulations were already complicated for our trade.
 Not to mention problems with operating costs, recruitment, etc.

-KS: Logis is is a story in rural areas.
+KS: Logis has a history in rural areas.
 I am more optimistic, as long as activities are differentiated.
-The smaller the property in terms of rooms, the more important it is to focus on the local and attach to the territory: it is important to be shopkeeper, restaurant, stopping point, etc. It is important to be as much of a hybrid as possible and count on local, seasonal products.
+The smaller the property in terms of rooms, the more important it is to focus what is local and connect to the territory: it is important to be shopkeeper, restaurant, stopping point, etc. It is important to be as much of a hybrid as possible and count on local, seasonal products.
 Whence the creation of Auberges de Pays: from proximity to trade, local restaurants, and small hotels.

 Mixed-use is a major trend in commercial accommodations, what is your approach?